- 18 Jul 2024

 What are Non-Functional Requirements (NFRs)?

-As part of the initial PRD creation, PRD-AI generates Non-Functional Requirements (NFRs) to identify and capture areas (such as scalability, compatibility, and maintainability) that need to be considered during app development.
+As part of the PRD creation, PRD-AI generates Non-Functional Requirements (NFRs) to identify and capture areas (such as scalability, compatibility, and maintainability) that need to be considered during app development.

 NFRs are provided in their own category called Non-Functional Requirements at the bottom of Phase 1 on the Phases & Features tab.
 Each NFR area (or type) looks and functions just as any other feature.